watzon/ralph/docs/cli/commands.md

 ## Configuration

-The CLI looks for database configuration in several places:
+The CLI looks for database configuration in several places, in order of precedence:

-1. The `--database` flag.
+1. The `-d` or `--database` flag.
 2. The `DATABASE_URL` environment variable.
+3. The `POSTGRES_URL` environment variable.
+4. The `SQLITE_URL` environment variable.
-3. A default SQLite URL based on the environment: `sqlite3://./db/#{environment}.sqlite3`.
+5. A default SQLite URL based on the environment: `sqlite3://./db/#{environment}.sqlite3`.

+The CLI automatically detects the database type from the URL scheme (`postgres://`, `postgresql://`, or `sqlite3://`).

 ---